excalidraw/excalidraw-blog/content/blog/charts/index.md

 link: https://twitter.com/lipis
 ---

-We recently updated our support for copy/pasting data into Excalidraw and converting it to a _beautiful_ chart.
-All you have to do is to copy a two column table, paste it in your scene and the rest is up to us.
+One of the hidden features of Excalidraw, is that you can generate _beautiful_ charts in seconds.
+We recently updated our support for copying any two column data from another source and by pasting it in your scene, we generate a bar chart automagically.
+Read on to find out how.

 <!-- end -->

 ## Examples

-You copy any two columns data from Excal, Spreadsheet or even HTML tables and paste it directly to Excalidraw.
+Copy any two columns data from Excel, Spreadsheet, or even HTML tables and paste it directly to Excalidraw (note: you need to have at least one column that contains numbers).
 This is the generated chart from the data below it.

 https://excalidraw.com/#json=6035723371151360,_YC8ms6v1fhghy3SCLYljQ